 Spanish, which is offered as a major at Castleton, is a vital and vibrant language in world communication, business, e-commerce, politics, and culture.
+The Spanish Program contributes to the college mission in an environment that embraces a holistic approach and retains a genuine interest in cultivating the love for the Spanish languages and cultures.

-Some 373 million people speak Spanish as a first language.
-During the decade between 1980 and 1990 there was an increase of 50% in the number of Spanish-speaking people in the United States.
+Some 387 million people speak Spanish as a first language and a total of 460 million people speak it as a first or second language.
 Spanish is now the most spoken language after English in this country.
-It is also the second most used language at the Web.
+It is also the second most used language of the Web in the USA.
+In the 21st century, Spanish has become the second most studied language and the second language for global communication.